David Bowie: The Genesis of Tin Machine

 ποΈ Isolar Office / Private Meeting

-ποΈ Note: David reaches out to Tony and Hunt Sales, the rhythm section from the 1977 ‘Lust For Life’ era with Iggy Pop.
-He wants their aggressive, “heavy” swing to be the backbone of his new band project.
+ποΈ Notes: Bowie reaches out to Tony and Hunt Sales, the rhythm section from the 1977 ‘Lust For Life’ era with Iggy Pop.
+Seeking their aggressive, “heavy” swing as the backbone for his new project, he moves toward a sound that rejects the polished pop of his recent years.

 ποΈ Isolar Office / Private Meeting

-ποΈ Note: David reaches out to Tony and Hunt Sales, the rhythm section from the 1977 ‘Lust For Life’ era with Iggy Pop.
-He wants their aggressive, “heavy” swing to be the backbone of his new band project.
+ποΈ Notes: Bowie reaches out to Tony and Hunt Sales, the rhythm section from the 1977 ‘Lust For Life’ era with Iggy Pop.
+Seeking their aggressive, “heavy” swing as the backbone for his new project, he moves toward a sound that rejects the polished pop of his recent years.

 π